sst/guide/_chapters/create-a-cloudfront-distribution.md

 ![Hit create distribution screenshot]({{ site.url }}/assets/hit-create-distribution.png)

 It takes AWS a little while to create a distribution.
-But once it is complete you can find your CloudFront Distribution by clicking on your newly created distribution from the list and looking up it's domain name.
+But once it is complete you can find your CloudFront Distribution by clicking on your newly created distribution from the list and looking up its domain name.

 ![CloudFront Distribution doamin name screenshot]({{ site.url }}/assets/cloudfront-distribution-domain-name.png)